utp216/BerryCloud/README.md

 *Libre Office Writer

-*2 GB swapfile
+*2 GB swap file / 2 GB swap partition (partition is used when using the external USB as ROOT option)

-*Possibility to use an external USB device as ROOT partition
+*Possibility to use an external USB device as ROOT partition (recommended, preferably an SSD)

 *Much more, see the setup.sh and other scripts